afelty27/shopping_cart/README.md

 <h1>Shopping Cart Application:</h1>
-The Shopping Cart Application is an educational project that was built with the intention of learning how to use components in React, manage state, use CRUD operations, and display the results of these operations to the user in the form of a hypothetical e-commerce page (based off of a Fortnite api for items on the Fortnite shop - inspiration for this api came from: https://www.youtube.com/watch?v=Law7wfdg_ls).
+The Shopping Cart Application is an educational project that was built with the intention of learning how to use components in React, manage state, use CRUD operations, and display the results of these operations to the user in the form of an e-commerce page (based off of a Fortnite api for items on the Fortnite shop - inspiration for this api came from: https://www.youtube.com/watch?v=Law7wfdg_ls).
 My goal for this application was to create components that were easy to understand while not being redundant.
 Additionally, my goal was to manage the state in a way that reduced confusion and made CRUD operations easy to follow throughout the components.
-All data is saved to local storage.
+All data is saved to local storage when the user clicks checkout.

 <h3> What I Learned/What I Would Do Differently:</h3>
+My primary learning goals for this project were basic React syntax and building components.
+Additionally, I learned how to use state to store and manage data that is used in a web application, as well as how to pass it between different pages on an application.

 There are three main changes that I would make to my approach of the project if I were to redo the application.

 1. All the component files were simply saved to the src directory rather than creating a specific directory to hold all component files.
 Creating this additional directory would help organize the files in my project in a way to make them more readible to another user.
 Additionally, directories for styles and images should be cleaned.